sphonvon/phonvongsa-portfolio/README.md

 # Data
-[Talkspace Mental Health Statistics](https://www.talkspace.com/blog/mental-health-statistics/)
+[Talkspace Mental Health Statistics](https://www.talkspace.com/blog/mental-health-statistics/) These mental health statistics will mainly be displayed through infographics using the tool, Inforgram.
+This data will be utilized to demonstrate how common mental illness is on an individual and global level.
+The goal is to nomalize mental illness to reduce stigma.
+Additionaly, this data will be utilized to demonstrate why this topic is important.
+Mental illness affects lifespan, physical health, suicide, and earnings loss, which demonstrates mental illness' real-world and economic impact.
+Furthermore, this data will also show the top mental illnesses to highlight what is most common in the U.S. Lastly, the data can also be leveraged to add more context behind the cultural and racial stigma of mental illness.

+[Happy Planet Index Score] (https://github.com/sphonvon/repo/blob/6fc873fe784f4b9ad3ea3c6543c89329685fd737/hpi-data-2016.xlsx?raw=true)

 # Method and Medium
 For part two of my final project, I will continue to use Balsamiq to develop wireframes to visualize my story arc even further.
 I plan on getting user feedback from my classmates and peers on whether or not the structure of my story is understandable and follows a sequence that makes sense.
 I would also like to get feedback on whether my ideas on how I am representing the data can be improved.
 My goal is to use diverse tools and chart types to demonstrate what I have learned in the class.
 With that said, I still want to maintain a level of simplicity in design and color for each visualization.
 Moreover, I want to receive feedback on whether or not the data I chose to support my story arc is actually relevant and purposeful.
 Beyond this, I want to get feedback on my topic -- specifically if the mental health resources and recommendation list is comprehensive and can be applied to a diverse range of groups.